Most of the trails in the watershed today began as narrow footpaths.

 Over time, some of the paths became wider as use increased.

-As more and more people used the paths and roads for walking, it became necessary to designate some as trails.
+As more and more people used the paths and roads for walking, it became necessary to officially designate some as trails.

 A designated trail is recognized as a non-vehicle route, and is maintained to withstand heavier foot traffic.